 The project was financed under the European regional development fund (ERDF) and the state budget of Bulgaria through OP Environment 2007–2013 and under its Priority Axis 2 ‘Improvement and development of waste treatment infrastructure’.

 “The plant for mechanical-biological treatment of waste is the largest industrial construction project [realized] through public resources in the past 25 years and is of key importance to the functioning of the capital city,” said Yordanka Fandakova, mayor of Sofia.

 Kristalina Georgieva, European Commission’s vice president for budget and human resources, stressed the third stage of the project would be worth EUR 138 million.
 “We will be able to use waste to provide warmth to our families at a lower price,” the senior EU official said further.

 On September 4, EIB published its plan to finance the Toplofikacia CHP project with a loan of EUR 45 million.
-The cost of constructing plant is estimated at EUR 135 million.
-The project concerns the construction and operation of a cogeneration plant processing more than 100 tons of RDF a day, and the fuel will be produced at the mechanical-biological treatment plant.
-The CHP facility will feed its electricity into the public grid, and provide heat to the district heating system of Sofia.
+The cost of building the plant is estimated at EUR 135 million.
+The project concerns the construction and operation of a cogeneration unit processing more than 100 tons of RDF a day, and the fuel will come from the mechanical-biological treatment plant.
+The CHP facility would feed its electricity into the public grid and provide heat to the district heating system of Sofia.
 It will partly replace heat generation in existing gas-fired installations.